regnarg/bc/text/changedet.md

 The first natural candidate for an inode identifier is of course the inode number.
 But inode numbers can be reused when an inode is deleted and a new one is later created.

-This typically happens on filesystems where inode numbers correspond to on-disk locations.
-When a new inode is created in the same space, it gets the same number.
-This happens farily often, for example this simple experiment quite reliably reproduces inode number reuse on ext2/3/4 filesystems:
+This happens farily often, for example this simple experiment quite reliably reproduces inode number reuse on an otherwise quier ext4
+filesystem:

     $ echo "first file" >first
     $ ls -i